04 Feb

 - Your employee is not enrolled under one

-- Your employee is aged between 22 and state pension age
+- Your employee is aged between 22 and the state pension age

 - Your employee usually works in the UK

-State pension: The State Pension is a regular payment made by the government of the UK once the individual reaches his State Pension Age.
+State pension: The state pension is a regular payment made by the UK government once the individual reaches his state pension age.

 Private pension: The private pension is a planned contribution made by individuals every month out of their earnings to save money and make retirement financially viable.

-Clear House Accountants are highly specialised Accountants in London with years of experience in helping businesses set up and grow effectively.
-We have a team of specialists who can help you on a variety of matters at different stages of your business lifecycle.
+Clear House Accountants are highly specialisedย accountants with years of experienceย helping businesses set up and grow effectively.
+We have a team of specialists who can help you on various matters at different stages of your business lifecycle.